 A relationship between two persons who are not legally married to each other; and not related by family and having regard to all the circumstances of their relationship, have a relationship as a couple living together on a genuine domestic basis.
 A de facto relationship can exist between two persons of different sexes and between two persons of the same sex.

 A pre-trial and ongoing obligation of parties to family law proceedings to make available all relevant documents to the other parties.

 An order made by the Court that ends a marriage.
 The divorce order becomes final one month and one day after it is made, unless it is shortened by order of the Court.

 A term used to describe the signed agreement which you wish to have made into Court orders.

 Family Law Act 1975

 The law in Australia which covers family law matters.

-Comprises the Family Court of Australia and the Federal Circuit Court of Australia.
+Comprises Divisions 1 and 2 of the Federal Circuit and Family Court of Australia (formerly the Family Court of Australia and the Federal Circuit Court of Australia respectively..

 A public area at the Family Law Courts where people can obtain information about the court process and where parties file documents in relation to their case.